 Hospice Waterloo Region

-Image: The medicine wheel given to Hospice Waterloo Region by the Indigenous community for our ground breaking ceremony, placed in the foundation of the new building.
+Image: The medicine wheel given to Hospice Waterloo Region by the Indigenous community for our groundbreaking ceremony, placed in the foundation of the new building.